jeremiahdy55/VaccineDataHub-MERN/README.md

 through a terminal in their respective directories.

-NOTE: The backend runs on port 9000 and the frontend runs on port 9090.
-Please ensure these ports are available before starting the respective applications.
+NOTE: The backend runs on port `9000` and the frontend runs on port `9090`.
+Please ensure these ports are available before starting the respective *Node* applications.

 ## 4. Future Steps